-All computers-capital equipment exceeding \$1,000 should be purchased through the UR Tech Store.
-Simon IT should facilitate the ordering of all computer-capital equipment for faculty.
+All computers and computer accessories should be purchased through the UR Tech Store.
+The Simon IT staff should be contacted to place the order.
+If the equipment needed is not available throught the Tech store, the staff will seek other vendors.
 Purchasing elsewhere requires prior approval from the Dean's Office.